StatBiomed/TemporalVAE-reproducibility/README.md

 ---

 ## Reproduce the result in manuscript
+### Dataset
+You can download human integrated dataset, before and after filtering/processing, from zenodo https://zenodo.org/records/15366361

 ### Figure 2:
 Compare the TemporalVAE with baseline methods on three small datasets cited in [Psupertime](https://academic.oup.com/bioinformatics/article/38/Supplement_1/i290/6617492) mansucript.